TomBlanks/TomBlanks/README.md

 Most of my repos are private.
 These repos above are write-ups — results, diagrams and sample outputs.

-The bulk of my code is assessed university coursework, and Nottingham asks students not to publish it — later cohorts are set the same briefs.
+The bulk of my code is assessed university coursework, and Nottingham asks students not to publish it — later cohorts may be set the same briefs.

 I'm very happy to walk through any of it in an interview.